icapeli/Restaurant_Sector_2022_LSTM/README.md

 ![image](https://user-images.githubusercontent.com/101752113/196540084-8af6bf70-e6da-49a6-b1d3-208e423aced9.png)
 # PREDICTING RESTAURANT EQUITY PRICES USING AN LSTM
 The COVID-19 pandemic has changed the landscape of the restaurant industry.
 This repository contains a model intended to predict restaurant equity prices for the remainder of the year 2022.
 Using  projected COVID-19 deaths and daily volume as an exogenous variables, I use an LSTM to predict future prices.
-Although the model is limited by the inherent diffculty of predicting COVID deaths, the results were solid. **The top performers were  Papa Johns, Dominos and McDonalds while the bottom 3 were Wingstop, Jack in the Box, and Starbucks.**
+Although the model is limited by the inherent diffculty of predicting COVID deaths, the results were solid. **The top performers were  Papa Johns, Dominos and Chipotle while the bottom 3 were Wingstop, Jack in the Box, and Cracker Barrel.**
 # BUSINESS UNDERSTANDING
 Currently, the market is in a period of uncertainty.
 Interest rate hikes, supply chain questions, international conflicts, and a still unrelenting but increasingly silent pandemic hover over the marketplace.
 For any investors looking to save on fees and do their own trading, these problems making profitable trading a daunting task.
 The restaurant industry, in particular, is vulnerable to so many of those issues.